 Whether it is called co-sleeping, sleep sharing, or the family bed, it is a sleep practice where parents sleep with their babies or kids either in the same bed or same room.
-Dr. William Sears, a well-known pediatrician and author of many parenting books, defines co-sleeping as sleeping within arm’s reach of the baby.
+Dr William Sears, a well-known paediatrician and author of many parenting books, defines co-sleeping as sleeping within arm’s reach of the baby.

 For mums and dads who can’t decide if they should co-sleep with their little ones, here are a few pros and cons of co-sleeping.

 Why Co-sleeping Can Be Beneficial for Parents and Their Kids